Savadkuh County: Lajim Tower

-Lajim Tower, also known as Tomb Tower of Lajim, is a tall cylindrical tower in the village of Lajim in the province of Mazandaran, Iran.
-The tower was built around AD 1022.
+Lajim Tower, also known as Tomb Tower of Lajim, is a tall cylindrical tower in the village of Lajim in Mazandaran province, Iran.
+The tower was built around 1022 AD.
 The Lajim inscriptions includes the first documented example of the word qubba referring to the domed structure of the building.
 There is no doubt that the Lajim Tower was the mausoleum of an unknown Persian prince of Tabaristan.

 Kangelo Castle

-Kangelo Castle is a historical fortress located in the Savadkuh and in the village of Kangelo.
-The Kangelo Castle during the time The Sassanian Empire was built.
+Kangelo Castle is a historical fortress located in Savadkuh and in the village of Kangelo.
+The Kangelo Castle was constructed in the Sasanian era.
 According to historians, the castle of Kangelo was used as a place to worship the mirta.

 Espahbod Khorshid Cave

-This cave is located between the railway station of Pol-e-Sefid and Surkh Abad, in the vicinity of Do Ab.
-It was discovered in the year 1956.
+This cave is located between the railway station of Pol-e Sefid and Surkh Abad, in the vicinity of Do Ab.
+It was discovered in 1956.

 The cave has a simple area or hall, with a ceiling 80 m. in width and height, and is considered spectacular in the world.
 Near this cave is a remnant of a ruined castle and tower, which was once a beautiful structure of stone and mortar.
 This cave is also known as Dej-e-Afsanehie, and this was most probably the defense center of the House of Ispahbudhan of Mazandaran in the past.